 Streaming — Unreliable Performance

-Samsung Max only managed to access 3 of the streaming platforms I tested.
-This was disappointing, as the speeds were more than fast enough for HD and even 4k streaming on its US locations.
+Samsung Max only managed to work with 3 of the local streaming platforms my colleagues tested while in the US.
+This was disappointing, as the speeds were more than fast enough for HD and even 4K streaming on its US locations.

-Unblocked: US Netflix, HBO Max, and Amazon Prime Video
+Works with: US Netflix, Max, and Amazon Prime Video